But what are shared equity mortgages? And how do you find the best shared ownership mortgage lenders and deals?

 The rent you'll need to cover

-The rent that you pay to the housing association will generally be classed as a commitment when a shared ownership lender calculates the mortgage amount they are prepared to offer.
+The rent that you pay to the housing association will generally be classed as a commitment when a lender calculates the mortgage amount they are prepared to offer.
 When looking at income multiples you should take this into account.

 Which lenders offer these deals.